jtenavidal/ParticleTrackAnalysis/README.md

  - [ ] Develop fitter itself
  - [ ] Check differences between muons and pions
  - [ ] Implement purity cuts

+# To consider:
+ -  Save track information in tree?
+    -> Requires reading and programing all from scratch outside analyzer
+ -  Analyze the track information in analyzer and save in tree number of kinks, DE kink, position?
+    ->  more compact information
+  ->  Requires running analyzer each time